deeheber/Danielle-s-Blog/src/content/blog/signal-and-noise.md

 Fundamentals are one unglamorous thing people skip for the shiny stuff.
 How you ship is another.
 Most teams focus on application features.
 That makes sense, since it's why you're building in the first place.
 The trouble starts when that's all you watch.

 I once spent a few hours cleaning up after vibe coded changes someone shipped without understanding them.
 Nothing stopped it, because the focus and the investment had gone to features instead.
 Solid automated tests and a sturdy pipeline would have caught that automatically, before it ever reached production.
-That's confidence you can't really get any other way today.
+That's confidence you can't get any other way today.

 Get that right and you might not even need to read every line.
-Without the guardrails, that's just shipping code nobody understands.
+The guardrails buy you confidence it works, not an excuse to stop thinking.
+Without them, that's just shipping code nobody understands.
 With them, you can step back and let the pipeline do its job.

 None of this is glamorous, and nobody notices it when it's working.
 It's like roads.
 Nobody thinks about them until they're full of potholes.
 Putting time in here feels slow at the start.
 It pays off later.
 I've watched it happen.